gregcaporaso/microbiogeo/doc/notes/permanova.rst

         ../../datasets/keyboard/unweighted_unifrac_dm.txt       5.17880475397           0.001

-The F value of 5.17880475397 indicates that the host id's are significantly different due to its relatively “large” ratio.
+The F value of 5.17880475397 indicates that the host id's are significantly different due to its relatively large ratio.
 This is a result that we would expect.
 The p-value of 0.001 indicates that the result is significant.

 Test 2